 Q2: How high does a fever need to be before you take a child to the doctor?
 Do you recommend Tylenol/Motrin for fever?

 A2: Fevers are an indication that the immune system is acting against the microorganisms – when your body turns up the heat, the bacteria and viruses cannot reproduce, so they die off.
 Fever is actually your friend and not something to be feared.
 It can also be managed with home remedies.
 I do not recommend giving Tylenol (acetaminophen) or Motrin (ibuprofen) to a child.
 Both drugs can cause liver and kidney damage and reduce glutathione, which is needed to fight infection.
 These effects can lengthen the course of the infection, suppress antibody production, and prolong symptoms.

-If the fever is 104° F or greater and your physician recommends using pharmaceuticals to bring it down, you can try a home remedy such as elder flower tea or tincture, which is very effective for reducing a fever.
-For a fever below 104° F, generally, it is best to do nothing.
-There are circumstances in which a fever is a cause for concern (such as in infants, when the fever exceeds 104°, or when there are certain symptoms).
+If the fever is 104 degrees Fahrenheit or greater and your physician recommends using pharmaceuticals to bring it down, you can try a home remedy such as elder flower tea or tincture, which is very effective for reducing a fever.
+For a fever below 104 degrees Fahrenheit, generally, it is best to do nothing.
+There are circumstances in which a fever is a cause for concern (such as in infants, when the fever exceeds 104 degrees, or when there are certain symptoms).
 I recommend that every parent read a free short e-book by Dr. Sherri Tenpenny, entitled The Importance of Fever, to learn more about when to call the doctor and when to treat at home.
-You can also sign up for Dr. Tenpenny's newsletter on her website.

 Q3: Is there any harm in taking antibiotics when someone in the family falls ill?
 Are there alternatives?